Discectomy — traditional open back surgery versus minimally invasive procedures

 When a discectomy is recommended to treat chronic neck or back pain, you should always research the types of discectomy procedures available.
 Many patients associate discectomy with traditional open back surgeries, such as spinal fusions, which are highly invasive in nature.
 However, Laser Spine Institute offers a safer and effective alternative^ with our minimally invasive discectomy procedures that offer our patients less risk of complication and a shorter recovery time in comparison.

 Overview of a traditional open back discectomy

+Typically, a traditional open back discectomy is performed in a hospital setting and may require several days of postoperative hospitalization.
 The procedure begins with a large incision in the back that cuts through the muscles surrounding the spine.
 Through this incision, the surgeon carefully detaches the muscles to have an easier approach to the damaged disc.
-Once the damaged disc is removed, the surgeon then uses a metal cage, screws and bolts to fuse together the two vertebrae surrounding the empty disc space, stabilizing the spine.
+If a spinal fusion is being performed, the surgeon then uses bone graft material, a metal cage, screws and bolts to fuse together the two vertebrae surrounding the empty disc space, stabilizing the spine.